 Haida Gwaii was the first place in British Columbia discovered and recorded by a European, Juan Perez, in July 1774.
 In 1787, British explorer Captain George Dixon named the islands Queen Charlotte after his ship and his Queen.

 In 2009, the Queen Charlotte Islands were offically renamed Haida Gwaii.

 Naikoon Subdivision Development

-Driveways and building sites have been designed to provide the buyer with privacy from the fronting road, while hiking trails have been carved throughout each lot, aiding the buyer and experiencing the true potential of their property.
+Driveways have been designed to provide the buyer with privacy from the fronting road, while hiking trails have been carved throughout each lot, aiding the buyer and experiencing the true potential of their property.